Baked Brussels Sprouts w/Parmesan Cheese – Haters to Lovers

 Baked Brussels Sprouts Recipe with Parmesan Cheese

-- 2 full teaspoons of fresh ground black pepper
+- 2 teaspoons fresh ground black pepper (10ml)

 - 1 small sweet onion (or any onion), chopped